CarlGao4/Muse-Sounds/status.md

 Instruments in *italic* means that some SFZ files are not extracted.
 See below [SFZ files failed to extract or convert](#sfz-files-failed-to-extract-or-convert) for more information.
 The number comes after the instrument name is the the count of unextracted SFZ files.

+If an instrument contains `Realtime` preset, I guess that it should require a MIDI keyboard to activate, so currently I can't extract them.
+They are not listed in the "SFZ files failed to extract or convert" section, but a star symbol is added to the instrument name in the list.
+The number indicating the count of unextracted SFZ files includes these Realtime presets.

 - [ ] Muse Brass `0.4.4`
   - [ ] Bass Trombone
   - [ ] Cimbasso